niklasfranklin/DiMuon_Search/figures/README.md

 ## eventcounts_volume.pmg

-This plot measures how efficiently the dimuon events carry over bewteen processing levels.
+This plot measures how efficiently the dimuon events over a 1- year period carry over bewteen processing levels.
 The volume injection was used for this example.

 ## level_weights.png